 HOW ARE THEY BUILT?

 How are sauna tents built?
 What materials do they use?
 And, how are the infrared heaters fitted?
 They are specially designed one-person, home sauna devices.
-Let’s take a look at the individual components.
+Let’s take a look at the individual components and get a better understanding of ‘how does an infrared sauna tent work’.

 Infrared sauna tents are constructed from durable Moisture-Resistant Polyester material.
 Polyester is naturally robust and will stand the test of time.